Chukstev/Circle-7-Assignment/slides.md

 # Controlling Forms In JavaScript
 Forms are Key for user input and interaction in web development.
 In oder to create dynamic and interactive websites, it is important to understand how to work with forms using javaScript.
 In order to access forms using javascript, document.forms is being used.
 It is a named-collection which means you can access forms using both their names and index.
 We could create a form with javaScript using the createElement() method.
 A form may have one or many fieldset elements inside it.
 They also have elements property that lists form controls inside them.
-The HTML fieldset element gets used to group several controls as well as labels (label) within a web form.
+The HTML fieldset element is used to group several controls as well as labels (label) within a web form.
 We can access the Fieldset properties via the form.elements property.

 <style>
 h1 {